nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a user
+1. User requests to add a user.
-2. AgentAssist adds a person
+2. AgentAssist adds a person.
-3. AgentAssist returns the unique user ID tagged to the new user
+3. AgentAssist returns the unique user ID tagged to the new user.

     Use case ends.